 Each of the wines we tried drinks well by itself; their wines are also built to age and pair with food.
 In recent years they tasted through a vertical of their wines from 1996 through 2012.
 The older wines were still holding up quite well.

-The 2004 vintage is a refined elegant wine that is extremely well balanced.
+The 2004 Dyer Cabernet Sauvignon is a refined elegant wine that is extremely well balanced.
 This wine that can be consumed young, yet doesn’t overwhelm your palate.
 There are pleasant aromas of dried rose petal and other fruits on the nose, followed by a mix of blackberry and cherry flavors on the palate.
 The finish is lengthy and refined.

 Of interesting note is their label; in 1998, two years after their first vintage Bill and Dawnine were traveling with several other area winemakers in Tibet as part of a trip focused on art.
 They had bottled their 1996 vintage but the bottles were still in shiners and they had not yet decided upon a label.
 They were traveling with an art curator from an Asian Art museum and he was introducing them to a number of monastery’s in the region.

 He took them to an extremely remote monastery (where the monks still practice sky burials).
 Those in the group were admiring the beautiful views of the jagged Himalayas that surrounded this particular monastery.
 While admiring the views they noticed a fresco hanging on the wall featuring mountain scenery.
 They inquired as to why the monastery would need this painting when the views in real life were so simply stunning.
 The reply was “it is a special painting, it is of Diamond Mountain – a spiritual mountain of Nirvana”.
 The timing could not have been better as a tie in to their vineyard’s appellation name and need for a label image.
 They quickly took a photograph of this painting.